jncraton/computational-thinking-cpsc2020/lectures/14-loop-patterns.md

 Linear Search
 -------------

-- Sometimes we want to find a specifical value
+- Sometimes we want to find a specific value
-- This can be accoplished by checking items one by one
+- This can be accomplished by checking items one by one

 Check if a word has no vowels
 -----------------------------